- Our Work

 The U.S. Government is helping the Haitian government in its goal of creating jobs, with a corresponding increase in household incomes, savings, and other assets―resulting in increased economic security.
 To achieve this goal, the U.S. Government is:

 - Helping the Government of Haiti to attract foreign direct investment;

-- Supporting value chains related to foreign direct investment and U.S. Government investments, such as energy, health, and housing;
+- Supporting value chains related to foreign direct investment and U.S. Government investments, such as energy, agriculture, garments, and housing;

-- Working with local financial institutions and investment opportunities to increase access to finance; and
+- Working with local financial institutions and developing Public Private Partnerships to increase access to finance; and

 - Provided support valued at more than $12 million to more than 30 microfinance institutions to increase lending to underserved populations and MSMEs in several sectors.

-- Finalized four new Development Credit Authority (DCA) guarantees, which will stimulate up to $30 million in loans by local commercial banks, microfinance institutions and credit unions.
-The guarantees will exist over a nine-year period and contribute to rebuilding the private sector by increasing local lending to MSMEs and out-of-reach populations.
+- Finalized four new Development Credit Authority (DCA) guarantees that will stimulate up to $30 million in loans by local commercial banks, microfinance institutions, and credit unions.
+The guarantees cover a nine-year period and will contribute to rebuilding Haiti’s private sector through increased local lending to MSMEs and out-of-reach populations.

 - Sharing Microfinance's Best Practices